acadTags/Rare-disease-identification/README.md

 This repository presents an approach using **ontologies** and **weak supervision** to identify rare diseases from clinical notes.
 The idea is illustrated below and the [data annotation](https://github.com/acadTags/Rare-disease-identification/tree/main/data%20annotation) for rare disease entity linking and ontology matching is available for download.

-The latest preprint is available on arXiv, [Ontology-Driven and Weakly Supervised Rare Disease Identification from Clinical Notes](https://arxiv.org/abs/2205.05656).
+The latest preprint is available on arXiv, [Ontology-Driven and Weakly Supervised Rare Disease Identification from Clinical Notes](https://arxiv.org/abs/2205.05656), accepted for BMC Medical Informatics and Decision Making.
 This is an extension of the [previous work](https://arxiv.org/abs/2105.01995) published in IEEE EMBC 2021.

 ## Entity linking and ontology matching
 A graphical illustration of the entity linking and ontology matching process: